TheBlep/OSShop/README.md

 #### 10. View Products in Shopping Bag
 - **Test Case 1**: Verify products are correctly added and displayed in the shopping bag.
 - **Test Case 2**: Check for the correct total price in the shopping bag.
-- **Test Case 3**: Verify the user can add and remove events from the shopping bag.
+- **Test Case 3**: Verify the user can add and remove products from the shopping bag.
 - **Test Case 4**: Verify the shopping bag persists after logging in/out.

 #### 11. View the Total of Purchase